 Day 4-6 Hilltribe Trek (2B,3L,2D)

 From Chiang Mai, we start a 3 day hilltribe trek where we visit various hilltribe minority groups, each with their own language, clothing and religion.
 Enroute we stop for a local market tour for last minute supplies and your CEO will explain fruits and quirky market food.
 We also have the opportunity to stop at the stunning Mork Fa Waterfall for a swim before lunch.
-Over these 3 days we will get the chance to feed and bathe an elephant and test our rafting skills while bamboo rafting*.
+Over these 3 days we will get to test our rafting skills while bamboo rafting*.
 We walk approximately 4-5 hours each day along sloping hills and valleys.
 We leave our big packs in storage and take an overnight bag.
 Each person is required to be able to carry their own pack as our porters will be carrying food and water supplies.
 Accommodation is group share, where you will be sleeping on the floor of the village huts.
 Toilet and washing facilities are very basic in most of the villages so be prepared to rough it for a few days.
 During the trek simple food is provided for breakfast, lunch and dinner.
 It can be cold during the evenings so make sure you have some lightweight warm clothes with you.
 We return back to Chiang Mai in the late afternoon of Day 6.
 Approx travel time: Songthaew (local bus) back to Chiang Mai: 2 hours.
 Please note that trekking times are highly dependent on each groups level of fitness.
 The path that we follow may be changed to suit the groups fitness level or the weather during rainy season. *During the rainy season we may not be able to Bamboo raft because of high and dangerous water levels.